gabrielmartell/COMP3005-Project-Template/README.md

 - Your following submission should then look like the following:
 ![image](https://github.com/gabrielmartell/COMP3005-Project-Template/assets/120336080/19e76627-a700-4886-b294-afb95af25999)

+- If your database is less than 100MB and you didn't track it, your output would be like this minus the .gitattributes.
 ## Bugs and Questions:
 If you run into any fatal errors or bugs, please consult the [closed issues](https://github.com/gabrielmartell/COMP3005-Project-Template/issues?q=is%3Aissue+is%3Aclosed) first as it might have already been solved.
 If it hasn't been solved, and/or you also have questions, please feel free to create an [open issue!](https://github.com/gabrielmartell/COMP3305-Project-Template/issues).
 If need be, you can also shoot me an email at gabemartell@cmail.carleton.ca - although I would respond quicker to the GitHub issues.